SillyFreak/typst-alexandria/docs/manual.typ

 = Introduction

-_Alexandria_ allows adding multiple bibliographies to the same document.
-Its two main functions are #ref-fn("alexandria()") and #ref-fn("bibliographyx()").
-Typical usage would look something like this:
+_Alexandria_ enables multiple bibliographies within the same Typst document.

+In _Alexandria_, each citation is associated with a _prefix_.
+#ref-fn("alexandria()") function declares a prefix, e.g. `"x-"`, for a group of bibliographical references.
+After this, you can use regular Typst citations, prepending the prefix to a bibliographic key to indicate that it refers to a specific group, e.g. `@x-quark` or `#cite(<x-netwok>)`.
+_Alexandria_'s #ref-fn("bibliographyx()") is the equivalent of the built-in `bibliography()` function for generating a bibliography limited to a specific prefix.

+Typical usage looks like this:

 #context crudo.join(
   main: -1,